 Often confused with vinyl, linoleum is actually made from renewable, natural raw materials such as linseed oil and pine rosin.
-It is a durable flooring option, easy to maintain and comes in a vibrant color palette.
-Unlike vinyl, linoleum won’t release toxic chemicals, won’t melt, is hygienic, naturally anti-static and resistant to dents and scuffing.
+It is a durable flooring option, easy to maintain, and comes in a vibrant color palette.
+Unlike vinyl, linoleum won’t release toxic chemicals, won’t melt, and it is hygienic, naturally anti-static, and resistant to dents and scuffing.

-Cork is a natural product manufactured from the bark of the cork tree.
-It is sustainably-harvested, meaning it can be harvested every nine years without harming the tree.
-The cellular structure of cork makes it impermeable, resilient and a great option for thermal as well as sound insulation.
-It’s water resistant, fire retardant and comes in distinctive patterns and colors.
+Cork is a natural product manufactured from the bark of the cork tree, and it is sustainably-harvested, meaning it can be harvested every nine years without harming the tree.
+The cellular structure of cork makes it impermeable, resilient, and a great option for thermal as well as sound insulation.
+It’s water-resistant, fire retardant, and comes in distinctive patterns and colors.

 For those that love the warmth of carpeting but don’t want the harmful chemicals that come with it, you may want to consider wool carpets.
-Wool is very durable and naturally flame resistant.
-It’s natural moisture content reduces static electricity (no more nasty shocks in winter months).
-Wool is also non-allergenic and deters bacterial growth which is quite common in ordinary carpeting.
+Wool is very durable and naturally flame-resistant, and its natural moisture content reduces static electricity (no more nasty shocks in winter months).
+Wool is also non-allergenic and deters bacterial growth, which is quite common in ordinary carpeting.

 If you love the look and feel of hardwood but don’t like the idea of cutting down trees that can take up to 30 years to regenerate, consider bamboo.
 It offers the same benefits as wood, although it is not wood, but a grass that can renew itself in as little as five years.
 This means you can have beautiful floors while helping sustain old-growth forests.
-Bamboo last a very long time and is harder and more durable than red oak – which is pretty darn hard.
-Oh, and it is than hardwood as well, which makes it an excellent flooring option.
+Bamboo lasts a very long time and is harder and more durable than red oak – which is pretty darn hard.
+Oh, and it is also less expensive than hardwood, making it an excellent flooring option.

 If you’re in the market for new flooring and prefer to purchase materials that are made from sustainable sources so you can keep you and your family healthier, consider the choices we’ve listed above.
 You can’t go wrong when you go green.